International Business Law

 - explain and distinguish between the four sources of international law, solve "conflict of laws"

 - apply legal concepts and principles of law to analyse and solve hypothetical fact questions

 - analyse and compare the obligations of buyers and sellers under each of the four sources of international business law

 - explain the contracts/arrangements incidental to an international sale of goods and discuss the legal issues/obligations that may arise from such contracts

-- utilise effective writing skills and arguing ability using precise, concise and appropriate language.
+- demonstrate effective writing skills and arguing ability, using precise, concise and appropriate language.